 Are there any recognised environmental taxes payable by businesses?

-Greece imposes special consumption taxes on fuels and electricity generation.
+Greece imposes excise duties on fuels and electricity generation.
 Car circulation duties and registration fees are also applicable, as well as a number of other environment related duties and charges (such as a duty on plastic bags).

 Is dividend income received from resident and/or non-resident companies exempt from tax?
 If not how is it taxed?